Sourcing methodology

 Standing Offer and Panel arrangements

-Panels, multi-use lists (MUL) and scheme’s
+Panels, multi-use lists (MUL) and schemes

 The advantages of joining a panel include: